hgassmann91/Evive-menu/README.md

 Writen in JavaScript.
 Insomnia was used to test outside of the test scripts locally.
 Requests were sent as plain text to match the inputs in the prompt.

+Created as an alternative to the get route, more accurately reflects sending the order to the DB after it has been verified instead of just returned as text

 ## Dependencies

 - "chai-as-promised": "^7.1.1",